diffix/reference/docs/misc.md

 We see that none of the '_' wildcards lead to any dropped rows, because there are no LE characters.
 By contrast, the '%' wildcard has 30 substrings with length 2 or more, and only one substring with a smaller length (zero).
 We would therefore drop the 'gold card' rows.

 **De-noise attack**
-If a LIKE condition is `'``%LIDL%``'`, then one approach to defending against the split-averaging version of the de-noise attack would be to seed the noise layer with the substring 'LIDL' (in addition to the seed for the complete string).
+If a LIKE condition is `'%LIDL%'`, then one approach to defending against the split-averaging version of the de-noise attack would be to seed the noise layer with the substring 'LIDL' (in addition to the seed for the complete string).
 A strawman design would be to add a noise layer for every string constant in the regex expression.
 For instance, the expression '%foo%bar' would have a noise layer for 'foo' and another noise layer for 'bar'.

 The problem here is that it leads to another form of de-noise attack, where low-effect (or zero-effect) wildcards are used to generate different noise layers.
-So for instance, `'``%L_DL%``'`, `'``%IDL%``'`, `'``%LI_L%``'`, and so on.
+So for instance, `'%L_DL%'`, `'%IDL%'`, `'%LI_L%'`, and so on.
 As long as the same rows are included, the analyst can get different noise layers.

 The solution approach would be to recognize when wildcards can be replaced with substring constants, and then do so before determining the seed for the noise layers.
 In essence, we identify LE wildcard conditions using the mechanism above, and if after dropping rows we find that the wildcard can be replaced with a substring constant (including zero-length substring), then we do so for the purpose of determining the seed material.